tytyvillus/laboratoire-didactique/README.md

 - You can ask for resources to be added if you like, but we make no promises.

 - Hosting these on your web site is allowed as long as you follow the licence.
 Bonus points if you link back to this repository.

+If you do end up hosting this elsewhere, do let us know!
+We'll be happy to see our project out in the wild.

 # Licence